-To see Spay Neuter resources across Kentucky and the nation, click here.
+To see Spay Neuter resources across Kentucky, click here.

 Why spay or neuter?

 - Spayed and neutered dogs and cats live longer, healthier lives.

 - Spaying and neutering can eliminate or reduce the incidence of a number of health problems that can be very difficult or expensive to treat.